arielb135/base_decryptor_ctf/Readme.txt

 Your message is found in the file named encrypted_<YOUR_SERIAL_NUMBER>.txt .
 Check your changes by running main.py - the decrypted message should be a valid english sentence.

-You cannot change the method signatures ( function name and input parameters ) and class names.
+You cannot change or delete the method signatures ( function name and input parameters ) and class names.
 Pay attention that the class AbstractEncryptor is an abstract class and cant be changed to a regular class.

 The encryption algorithm that was used to encrypt your original message is: